netifi/netifi-quickstart-spring/README.md

 * [service-idl](service-idl) - Definition of the API served by the service

 ## Prerequisites
-The Proteus Spring QuickStart requires you have the following items installed on your machine:
+The Netifi Spring QuickStart requires you have the following items installed on your machine:

 * [Docker](https://docs.docker.com/install/)

 ## Getting Started
-Follow the steps below to get a client and service communicating via Proteus in just a few short minutes.
+Follow the steps below to get a client and service communicating via the Netifi Broker in just a few short minutes.

-1. In a new terminal window, pull the latest Proteus Broker Docker image by running the following command:
+1. In a new terminal window, pull the latest Netifi Broker Docker image by running the following command:

-        docker pull netifi/proteus:1.6.1
+        docker pull netifi/broker:1.6.2

-2. Next, run the following command to start the Proteus Broker:
+2. Next, run the following command to start the Netifi Broker:

         docker run \
         -p 7001:7001 \